-The City currently records and stores an audio recording and a low quality video of Council Meeting proceedings in order to verify particular points to be recorded in the minutes.
+The City currently records and stores an audio recording and a low quality video recording of Council Meeting proceedings in order to verify particular points to be recorded in the minutes.
 Audio recordings are used to transcribe mayoral announcements and in-depth public questions as well as to check any issues raised with the minutes.
 Audio recordings are also currently available for members of the public to purchase at a cost of \$31, which covers the administrative time required to find, copy and reproduce a version of the requested meeting.
-The video recording is currently used by Administration to verify vote counts where there is a division, to confirm movements in and out of the chamber and also as a security measure in the event of any incidents.
-The camera is more than 10 years old and the video feed produced is of low quality and experiences intermittent disruption.
+The video recording is used by Administration primarily only to verify vote counts where there is a division.